 Download here: https://sourceforge.net/projects/minime-tool/

-Above are some of the best tools to help you send app or program windows to the system tray/notification area on your Windows 10 PC that can make your life easier and keep your Taskbar uncluttered at the same time.
+Above are some of the best tools to help you send app or program windows to the system tray/notification area on your Windows 10 and 11 PC that can make your life easier and keep your Taskbar uncluttered at the same time.

 I find passion in writing Tech articles around Windows PC and softwares